imagineLife/big-site/content/mongo/performance/Indexes/indexes.md

 From the [mongo docs](https://docs.mongodb.com/v4.4/tutorial/sort-results-with-indexes/#sort-on-multiple-fields)...
 "_the specified sort direction for all keys in the `cursor.sort()` document must match the index key pattern or match the inverse of the index key pattern._"
-"_the sort keys must be listed in the same order as they appear in the index_"
+"_the sort keys must be listed in the same order as they appear in the index_" AND the sort orders must all either align or all be inverse.

 ```bash
 # example index prefix